-Golden Tones were an experimental progressive rock band formed in Chicago, Illinois; active from 1997 to 1999.
+Golden Tones are an experimental progressive rock band formed in Chicago, Illinois; active from 1997–1999, and 2020–present.

-The group existed in two distinct formations during its lifespan.
+The group existed in two distinct formations during its 1997–1999 lifespan:

-The core trio of Christian Adams (vocals and instruments), Ron Kwasman (guitars), and Matthew Tucker (drums), recorded the band’s lone album, The Portable Thruster and Hyperspace Companion Kit (1998).
+The core trio of Christian Adams (vocals and instruments), Ron Kwasman (guitars), and Matthew Tucker (drums), recorded the band’s debut album, The Portable Thruster and Hyperspace Companion Kit (1998).

 The live performance line-up featured Ron Harvey (second guitar), Rob Seng (bass) and James Weber (keyboards).
 Currently, only Adams, Kwasman, and Tucker are considered official members of the band.